-In wireless cellular ATM networks, an advanced MAC protocol is required, able to provide support to all ATM traffic classes as defined by ATM standards, together with efficient use of the scarce available radio bandwidth shared by all the MTs in a cell.
+In wireless cellular ATM networks, an advanced MAC protocol is required, able to provide support to all ATM traffic classes, as they are defined by ATM standards, together with efficient use of the scarce available radio bandwidth shared by all the MTs in a cell.
 Additionally, this protocol should be adaptive to frequent variations of channel quality.

 MAC protocols can be grouped in general into five classes [10]: fixed assignment, random access, centrally controlled demand assignment, demand assignment with distributed control, and adaptive strategies.
-Fixed assignment techniques permanently reserve one constant-capacity subchannel to each connection for its whole duration, and they perform very well with constant-bit-rate connections in terms of both service quality and channel efficiency.
-However, their performance decreases dramatically when they are asked to support many infrequent users with variable-rate connections.
+Fixed assignment techniques permanently reserve one constant capacity subchannel to each connection for its whole duration and they perform very well with constant bit rate connections, both in terms of service quality and channel efficiency.
+However, their performance decreases dramatically when they are asked to support many infrequent users with variable rate connections.
 In such cases, random access protocols perform better.
 A typical example of such a protocol is ALOHA, which permits users to transmit at will [11]; whenever a collision occurs, collided packets are retransmitted after some random delay.
 It is well known that, although ALOHA-type protocols are easy to implement and attain minimum delays under light load, they suffer from long delays and instability under heavy traffic load.
 Enhancements of ALOHA include collision resolution techniques that increase the maximum achievable stable throughput [12].
 Centrally controlled demand assignment protocols reserve a variable portion of bandwidth for each connection, adjustable to its needs.
 Unlike random access techniques, these protocols are split into two phases: reservation and transmission.
 In the reservation phase, the user requests from the system the portion of bandwidth required for its transmission need, and the system responds by reserving the bandwidth and informing the user, while in the second phase the actual transmission takes place.
 Demand assignment protocols are usually complex, but perform well under a wide range of conditions, although the reservation phase results in time and bandwidth consumption.
-With distributed control, users can themselves decide about their transmissions, based on broadcast information.
-Finally, adaptive schemes combine elements from the above techniques and aim to support many different types of traffic [13].
+With distributed control, the users by themselves can decide about their transmissions, based on broadcast information.
+Finally, adaptive schemes combine elements from the above techniques and they aim to support many different types of traffic [13].

-The proposed protocols for the radio interface of wireless ATM networks are based on frequency-division multiple access (FDMA), code-division multiple access (CDMA), timedivision multiple access (TDMA), or combinations of these techniques.
-In wireless ATM networks, the lack of available frequencies and the requirement for dynamic bandwidth allocation, especially for variable-bit-rate connections, make the use of FDMA inefficient.
-On the other hand, CDMA limits the peak bit rate of a connection to a relatively low value, which is a problem for broadband applications (> 2 Mb/s).
-Accordingly, most protocols in the area use an adaptive TDMA scheme, due to its ability to flexibly accommodate a connection's bit rate needs by allocating more or fewer time slots depending on current traffic conditions.
-Beyond this general choice of a TDMA-based scheme, the MAC protocols proposed in the literature differ in the technique used to build the required adaptivity in the TDMA scheme.
-The three main techniques used, alone or in combination, are contention, reservation, and polling.
+The proposed protocols for the radio interface of wireless ATM networks are based on Frequency Division Multiple Access (FDMA), or Code Division Multiple Access (CDMA), or Time Division Multiple Access (TDMA), or combinations of these techniques.
+In wireless ATM networks, the lack of available frequencies and the requirement for dynamic bandwidth allocation, especially for variable bit rate connections, make the use of FDMA inefficient.
+On the other hand, CDMA limits the peak bit rate of a connection to a relatively low value, which is a problem for broadband applications (>2Mbps).
+Accordingly, most protocols in the area use an adaptive TDMA scheme, due to its ability to flexibly accommodate a connection's bit rate needs, by allocating more or fewer time slots, depending on current traffic conditions.
+Beyond this general choice of a TDMA-based scheme, the MAC protocols proposed in the literature differ by the technique used to build the required adaptivity in the TDMA scheme.
+The three main techniques used, alone or in combinations, are contention, reservation, and polling.